mikhailshilkov/mikhailio-hugo/content/lab/pulumi/1-prerequisites/index.md

 #### Azure CLI

-We will use the command-line interface (CLI) tool to login to an Azure subscription and run some queries.
-You can install the CLI tool as [described here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+We will use the command-line interface (CLI) tool to log in to an Azure subscription and run some queries.
+You can install the CLI tool, as [described here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

 The tool is cross-platform: it should work on Windows, macOS, or Linux (including WSL).